logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-web-and-ria-applications/testing-silverlight-applications/preparing-the-test-environment/preparing-a-web-browser/_index.md

 ---
-title: "Preparing a web browser"
+title: "Preparing a web browser for testing Silverlight applications"
 linktitle: "Preparing a web browser for testing Silverlight applications"
 description: "To allow TestArchitect to work properly with a Silverlight application embedded into a web page, you may need to prepare your web browser."
 weight: 1